NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

 configuration file will be set up to allow for easy recording of experimental settings.

+Note that the two folders of interest to this demonstration are:
++ `examples/demo1/`: which contains the scripts
++ `examples/data`: which contains a zipped copy of the MNIST database arrays

 ## Setting Up and Training A Generative System

 To start, navigate to the `examples/` directory to access the example/demonstration